 Robert Peel’s Principles (1829) talk about ‘the police being the public and the public being the police’.
 These underpinning principles are intuitive to WMP as we serve one of the most diverse regions of the UK.

 Having a diverse police service reinforces the principles of policing by consent.
 The public need to be able to see and trust the police in that it will treat everyone, be it a colleague or a member of the public, openly, fairly, with dignity and respect.
 We hope this helps us to build bridges between West Midlands Police and groups who traditionally feel disconnected from us.
 Helping legitimise trust and confidence in the police.
-This is increasingly important with the influx of newer and emerging communities.
+This is increasingly important with newer and emerging communities.

 Candidates we work with will still have to meet the same rigorous standards as everyone else and pass all parts of the process.